 The bad news: you’ll need to stay in one place for 14 days.
 The good news: there are so many places in the UK where you’ll never want to leave, anyway.
 The UK never closed their border during covid-19, instead introducing 14 day quarantine measures to curb interest in travel.
 This is certainly not very appealing, but factually it’s a place Americans can still visit.

 Anyone flying from the USA would need to quarantine for 14 days in one location, but there are so many cottages, castles and seaside estates where that wouldn’t be all that bad, and with things like UberEats you’re never too isolated.
 Intriguingly, airlines are urging governments to create a quarantine free travel corridor for New Yorkers.

-The Maldives is always a bucket list destination, and as one of the few places in the world without any entry restrictions, it may be climbing up quite a few to do lists.
-All private island resorts, which is realistically where most visitors would end up are now open, and there are no quarantine or testing requirements.
+The Maldives is always a bucket list destination, and as one of the few places in the world without any entry restrictions other than a covid-19 test, it may be climbing up quite a few “to do” lists.
+All private island resorts, which is realistically where most visitors would end up are now open, and there are no quarantine requirements.

 With demand far lower than normal, it’s possible to uncover some fantastic rates, use points or enjoy extra attentive service in this atoll paradise, and there are a few airlines who never really stopped flying there, including Qatar Airways and Emirates.

 For Americans, options are slim in Europe, but there are still some fantastic prospects for travel in the Caribbean.
 Aruba, Bermuda, St. Lucia, Antigua & Barbuda, Puerto Rico and the US Virgin Islands are all in play for summer travel.

 The Bahamas recently closed its doors to American visitors, shuttering all direct flights between the USA and Bahamas, with the exception of private jet flights, and also limiting beach activities on a few islands…